In this article

-Lesson: Develop a deep understanding of the people who have the problem your business is going to solve, and build relationships with them.
+Lesson: Develop a deep understanding of the people who have the problem your business is going to solve and build relationships with them.

 2. Lean on your technical expertise – aim to make a best-in-class product

-If you look at the stories of ecommerce founders, there’s almost always somebody in the founding team with a high level of technical expertise.
+If you look at the stories of eCommerce founders, there's almost always somebody in the founding team with a high level of technical expertise.

-This is not an coincidence.
-If you want to make a product that cuts through the noise, you’re going to want to be able to effectively communicate how your product is better – and that often means building better features or a better ‘total package’ than your competition.
+This is not a coincidence.
+If you want to make a product that cuts through the noise, you're going to want to be able to effectively communicate how your product is better – and that often means building better features or a better 'total package' than your competition.

 When we interviewed Ztylus to get to know their business, we were struck by how their 4-in-1 lens attachment was a technical achievement that hadn't previously been replicated.